dotnet/arcade-services/src/ProductConstructionService/Readme.md

     - In VS, go to `Tools -> Options -> Azure Service Authentication -> Account Selection` and make sure your corp account is selected
     - Check your environmental variables, you might have `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` set, and the `DefaultAzureCredential` is attempting to use `EnvironmentalCredentials` for an app that doesn't have access to the dev KV.
  - The service is configured to use the same SQL Express database Maestro uses.
 To se it up, follow the [instructions](https://github.com/dotnet/arcade-services/blob/main/docs/DevGuide.md)
+ - The service will expect you to have the [VMR](https://github.com/dotnet/dotnet) cloned on your machine.
+You'll need to set an environmental variable with a path to it `VmrPath`
+ - The service also needs a TMP folders where it will clone repos (like runtime) and use them to interact for the VMR.
+You'll need to set the `TmpPath` environmental variable pointing to the TMP folder.
+If this is not your first time working with the VMR, and you already have a TMP VMR folder, you can point the service there, and it will reuse the cloned repos you already have.

 # Instructions for recreating the Product Construction Service
 Run the `provision.ps1` script by giving it the name of the subscription you want to create the service in.
 Note that keyvault and container registry names have to be unique on Azure, so you'll have to change these, or delete and purge the existing ones.